Meg Donnelly: Career

-She stars as Addison in the Disney Channel Original Movie musical Zombies that premiered on February 16, 2018.
-In February 2019, it was announced that Donnelly would be reprising her role as Addison for a Zombies sequel, Zombies 2, which premiered on Disney Channel on February 14, 2020.
-A third entry in the series, Zombies 3, was released in July and August 2022 on Disney+ and Disney Channel, respectively.
+Donnelly stars as Addison in the Disney Channel Original Movie musical Zombies, which premiered on February 16, 2018.
+She then released her debut single, "Smile", on August 5, 2018.
+On March 1, 2019, she released her second single, "Digital Love".
+She reprised the role of Addison in the sequels Zombies 2, which premiered on Disney Channel on February 14, 2020; Zombies 3, which was released in July and August 2022 on Disney+ and Disney Channel, respectively; and Zombies 4: Dawn of the Vampires, which premiered on Disney Channel in July 2025.